 So How Can We Improve Small Business Growth?

-Not having written goals and holding someone accountable for those goals is an invitation for failure and at a minimum will stunt an organization’s growth.
+Not having written goals, and holding someone accountable for those goals, is an invitation for failure.
+At a minimum will stunt an organization’s growth.

 5. Understand Customer Needs

-The world is changing at such a fast pace that unless an organization keeps in touch with its customers’ needs and puts systems in place to monitor their needs, someone else will be there to take care of them.
+The world is changing at such a fast pace that unless an organization keeps in touch with its customers’ needs, and puts systems in place to monitor their needs, someone else will be there to take care of them.

-6. Investing Back In the Business
+6. Invest in the Business

 7. Letting Go

-8. Use, Study and Believe Data
+8. Use, Study, and Believe Data

 9. Have a Process to Address Problems